Skip to main content

 DENOVAN, John C. (1795-1827: MSM)

-MSM gives the year of his birth as 1798, but 1795 is more likely.
-He was born at South Leith to Jeremiah and Elizabeth (Alexander) Denovan.
-He sought a sea-faring life and entered a sloop of war as an honorary midshipman; his father’s death, however, required him to return home after just one voyage and he was apprenticed to a grocer.
+MSM gives the year of his birth as 1798, but 1795 is correct.
+He was born on 23 July 1795 (baptised 29 July) at South Leith to Jeremiah and Elizabeth (Alexander) Denovan.
+The had married at South Leith on 9 Dec.
+1789.
+John sought a sea-faring life and entered a sloop of war as an honorary midshipman; his father’s death, however, required him to return home after just one voyage and he was apprenticed to a grocer.
 At about this time, he became friendly with William and Robert Chambers (q.v.) and his radical politics were expressed in a short-lived periodical, Patriot.
 Denovan became a coffee-roaster in Edinburgh.
-MSM states that he was encouraged to write by Walter Scott (q.v.).
-(MSM; ancestry.co.uk 13 May 2019) SR
+The 1825 Edinburgh directory shows him at 14 Calton street, a corn warehouse.
+MSM states that he was encouraged to write by Walter Scott (q.v.) but no surviving correspondence has been located, nor has a record been located for his death.
+(MSM; ancestry.co.uk 13 May 2019, 3 Aug.
+2025) SR

 Other Names: